 No One Should Suffer from Nursing Home Abuse

 If you believe a loved one is suffering nursing home abuse, contact the Law Firm of Miller Kory Rowe, LLP.
-Our attorneys have extensive experience with elder abuse as well as nursing home abuse.
+Our nursing home abuse lawyers have extensive experience with elder abuse as well as nursing home abuse.
 Two of our esteemed attorneys teach future physicians about elder abuse at the University of Arizona Medical School.
 Of course, no one should suffer nursing home abuse.
 We may be able to secure compensation – as well as possibly implement much-needed changes at nursing home facilities on your loved one’s behalf.
 Contact us to discuss your family’s situation at (602) 737-0342.